rlmckenney/algonquin-mtm6430-assignment1/README.md

 The [custom-components](https://github.com/rlmckenney/algonquin-mtm6430-assignment1/tree/custom-components) branch shows the final version (which has been merged into the main `dev` and `master` branches) where we implemented custom components and more closely follow the best practices for code organization in a larger project.
 This becomes a good reference template.

 You will find that this final version is heavily documented throughout the code to explain what each function and angular directive is doing.
+Notice that the movieDb service has been moved under the `core` module.

+For further reading on creating custom components, see the [angular documentation](https://docs.angularjs.org/guide/component) and also this [step-by-step tutorial](https://docs.angularjs.org/tutorial).